toinsson/pyrealsense/README.md

 Different devices can be created from the `Device` class.
 They are defined by device id and streams passed on creation.
 The default behaviour create a device with `id = 0` and setup the colour, depth, pointcloud and colour_aligned_depth streams.

-The available streams are either native or synthetic, and each one will create a property on the Device instancve that exposes the current content of the frame buffer in the form of `device.<stream_name>`, where `<stream_name>` is colour, depth, points, cad or dac.
+The available streams are either native or synthetic, and each one will create a property on the Device instance that exposes the current content of the frame buffer in the form of `device.<stream_name>`, where `<stream_name>` is colour, depth, points, cad or dac.
 To get access to new data, `Device.wait_for_frame` has to be called.

 ## Caveats
 To this point, this wrapper has only been tested with: